 Despite all the pressures, Marilyn begins her sizzling romance with Joe DiMaggio, played by Jeffrey Dean Morgan.
 Their relationship ends, and she falls in love with playwright Arthur Miller, played by Stephen Bogaert.

-So far the series doesn’t shed light on anything new about Marilyn.
+So far, the series hasn’t shed any new light on Marilyn.
 Where are the secrets?
 We’ve all heard and seen this before.
-Still, the acting and directing keeps the interest high.
+Still, the acting and directing keep the interest high.

 We also get a glimpse of John F. Kennedy.
-Here we see the famous performance by Marilyn singing “Happy Birthday, Mr. President” to him.
-Garner not only looks the part, her voice matches Marilyn’s voice and mannerisms.
+Here we see Marilyn’s famous performance singing “Happy Birthday, Mr. President” to him.
+Garner not only looks the part, but her voice and mannerisms also match Marilyn’s.
 It is an honest performance worth mentioning because of the nature of the material.